pnp/sp-dev-fx-webparts/samples/react-tailwindcss/README.md

 ## Summary

-This project shows how to integrate Tailwind CSS framework into a SPFx React project by:
+This project shows how to integrate [Tailwind CSS](https://tailwindcss.com/) framework into a SPFx React project by:
-- Create a custom Talwind CSS config file
+- Create a custom Tailwind CSS config file
 - Create a custom Gulp Task to process the Tailwind CSS generated file and optimize it
 - Using CSS custom properties to manage in Tailwind CSS Classes the Theme Variant into sections
 - Avoid writing SASS but only use Tailwind CSS classes to style components